CreativeWolfies/akyanet-research/akyanet.md

 This means nobody should be oppressed, discriminated, or prevented from taking part in the development of Akyanet.

 Hierarchies must be prohibited **except** when they are vital.
-For example, on a ship, there must be a captain to give orders as for piloting the ship correctly.
+For example, on a ship, there must be a captain to give orders as for navigating the ship correctly.
 But the captain must be aware that he is not in a position of power.
-This means that the captain should also do some chores on the ship as long as it does not compromise the safety of the people on board.
+This means the captain should also do some chores on the ship as long as it does not compromise the safety of the people on board.

 We must seek to achieve total autonomy within Akyanet.
-Which means that the community is able to give appropriate housing for everyone, food, electricity, running water, heating, internet, health services, etc. without external help.
+Which means that the community is able to provide appropriate housing for everyone, food, electricity, running water, heating, internet, health services, etc. without external help.
-But it does not mean that we should isolate from people that are not part of Akyanet.
+But it does not mean we should isolate from people that are not part of Akyanet.

 Money should be abolished because it will become obsolete.

 Art should remain art.
 In our current capitalist society, art is worthless except if you can sell it.
 And to sell it, it must become a product and not art.
-Imagine being a talented painter that can paint magnificent landscapes but with your own, exotic style and also know how to paint with a style similar to Picasso, but you do not like painting this way.
+Imagine being a talented painter that can depict magnificent landscapes but with your own, exotic style and also know how to paint with a style similar to Picasso, but you do not like painting this way.
 Well, within the capitalist society, since your own style does not matter, you will be forced to make Picasso-like paintings because you cannot live off your own style.

 Ecology must be a priority.
 Unsustainable energy must be prohibited except for research purposes.